profsmith89/ctps/_sources/chap02.md

 ## Reuse

 We just practiced the first four steps of our problem-solving process: specify-imagine-decompose-decide.
-Step 5 asks if we can jumpstart the writing of our script by reusing anything from a previously written script.
+Step 5 asks if we can jump-start the writing of our script by reusing anything from a previously written script.
 To do this well, we have to think about the *similarities and differences* between our previous problems and this current problem.

 Let's begin with a slightly more robust version[^fn3] of our final `seuss.py` script from Chapter 1: